 Another common 1911 upgrade - and also one not without a bit of controversy - are ambidextrous safeties.
 The typical version has the longer prongs than the simple metal tab common to GI-spec models.

-Like other parts on this list, they're cheap and easy to install.
 However, some find they don't like them and have no real use for ambidextrous safeties.
 Entirely up to you.

 Extractor And Ejector